-The NRL All Stars concept is in its third year, with Indigenous All Stars taking on the Maori All-Stars in Townsville on Saturday night at Townsville.
+The NRL season once again kicks off with the All Stars game, with the Indigenous All Stars taking on the Maori All-Stars on Saturday night at Paramatta.

 NRL All Stars: Predicted score

 Indigenous All-Stars 28

 Steve Green is back with NRL Tips in 2022.
 With all of Steve's best bets and full previews of every NRL game, it's the only way to bet the NRL.
 Join now to start beating the bookies!